 Over-payments

-Applying an over-payment to an invoice will result in a "Over-payment" being created.
+Applying an over-payment to an invoice will result in an "Over-payment" being created.
 Over-payments are listed at the right of the sale workflow beneath credit notes.
 Over-payments act like credit notes in that they can be applied as payment to future invoices.

 List of All Credit Notes